 The athletic venue is a virtual classroom.
 In many ways, participation in a team sport is a practicum in cooperation, self-control, poise, commitment, respect for authority and selfless devotion to goals beyond individual success.
-Spalding seeks to establish and maintain an environment in which a student-athlete’s athletic activities are conducted as an integral part of his or her educational experience.
-Spalding’s program values cultural diversity and gender equity among student-athletes and the athletic staff.
-Through an array of competitive opportunities for both men and women, Spalding develops student-athlete leaders through spirited competition, fair play, preparation, teamwork, dedication, and self-sacrifice.
-The Golden Eagles women’s sports include basketball, soccer, volleyball, softball, cross-country, and golf.
+Spalding seeks to establish and maintain an environment in which a student-athleteís athletic activities are conducted as an integral part of his or her educational experience.
+Spaldingís program values cultural diversity and gender equity among student-athletes and the athletic staff.
+Through an array of competitive opportunities for both men and women, Spalding develops student-athlete leaders through spirited competition.
+The Golden Eagles women's sports include basketball, soccer, volleyball, softball, cross-country, bowling, track and field, and golf.
 The Golden Eagles menís sports include basketball, soccer, baseball, cross-country, track and field, and golf.

 For more information on participating in the Golden Eagles athletics program, please contact the Department of Intercollegiate Athletics, (502) 873-4201, or visit www.spaldingathletics.com.